 Prime Day: why does it matter more to Amazon?

 There are some crucial differences between Prime Day and Black Friday.
-The first is that Prime Day is Amazon’s own day.
+The first is that the former is Amazon’s own day.
 It’s right there in the name, which of course refers to Amazon’s Prime membership programme and associated services.
 Amazon doesn’t own Black Friday, and that means ultimately it’s just another retailer shouting for attention – a massive retailer with a really loud voice, of course, but Black Friday is a sales event for the entire retail sector.
 It’s much harder for rivals to muscle in on something that Amazon has effectively created from thin air.

 The second and more important difference is that Black Friday doesn’t create new spending.
 It just moves it slightly.
 As we’ve discovered in recent years, the money people spend over the Black Friday period is money they were probably going to spend anyway: all Black Friday really does is concentrates pre-Christmas shopping in the last week of November.